savonet/book/technology.md

 ### Transitions between songs

-In order to ease the transition between songs, one generally uses _crossfading_, which consists in fading out one song (progressively lowering its volume to 0) while fading in the next one (progressively increasing its volume from 0).
+In order to ease the transition between songs, one generally uses _crossfading_\index{crossfading}, which consists in fading out one song (progressively lowering its volume to 0) while fading in the next one (progressively increasing its volume from 0).
 A simple approach can be to crossfade for, say, 3 seconds between the end of a